Charles H. Fairbanks

 Wilson: And what did he do?

 Fairbanks: He was a railway express agent in Bainbridge.

 Wilson: And your mother?

 Fairbanks: My mother was Henrietta Herron.
-She was a descendent of the Dutch settlers in the Cherry Valley up in the Mohawk Valley area between Schenectady and all that.
+She was a descendant of the Dutch settlers in the Cherry Valley up in the Mohawk Valley area between Schenectady and all that.

 Wilson: What did she do?

 Fairbanks: She had been a school teacher before marriage.

 Fairbanks: Yes, though she periodically taught again in the rural schools around Bainbridge until they were consolidated into one school in each township.
 Upstate New York had a township system.
 Then she became the postmistress in Bainbridge about the time I went to college.
 I graduated in June 1931, and went to Swarthmore the following September for a year, and then transferred to Chicago in the fall of 1932.
 These were the Depression years, of course, and things were pretty rough.

 Wilson: Did you have any brothers and sisters?